Sudo Command in Linux

 usermod -aG wheel username

 On Debian, Ubuntu, and their derivatives, members of the group

 usermod -aG sudo username

-The root user account in Ubuntu is disabled by default for security reasons and users are encouraged to perform system administrative task using sudo.
-The initial user created by the Ubuntu installer is already a member of the sudo group so if you are running Ubuntu chances are that the user you are logged in as is already granted with sudo privileges.
+The root user account in Ubuntu is disabled by default for security reasons, and users are encouraged to perform system administrative tasks using sudo.
+The initial user created by the Ubuntu installer is already a member of the sudo group, so if you are running Ubuntu, chances are that the user you are logged in as is already granted with sudo privileges.

-If you want to allow a specific user to run only certain programs as sudo, instead of adding the user to the sudo group add the users to the
+To allow a specific user to run only certain programs as sudo, instead of adding the user to the sudo group, add the users to the

 linuxize to run only the

 On most systems, the

 /etc/sudoers file with the vim text editor.
 If you don’t have experience with vim, check our article about how to save a file and quit the vim editor .